-Write your answers on this chart and discuss them with your nurse.
+Your nurse will want to know the answer to the following questions.
+Write your answers on this chart to discuss with your nurse.

 When does the wound hurt?

-1 2 3 4 5 7 9 10 Rate your pain What makes your wound feel worse?
+Rate your pain 1 2 3 4 5 6 7 8 9 10

+What makes your wound feel worse?

 What makes it feel better?

-The medication I will take for my wound pain is: I take it every hours.
-Side effects I need to be aware of are:
+The medication I will take for my wound pain is:

+I take it every l nours 5.

+Side effects I need to be aware of are:)